Wonderla: Chennai

+Wonderla holidays opened its 5th amusement park in Chennai on 2 December 2025.
+It was inaugurated by M. K. Stalin, the Chief Minister of Tamil Nadu.
+It's spread over 55 acre of land.

 IPO

 The initial public offering (IPO) of Wonderla Holidays for about crores received overwhelming response.
 The IPO proceeds were to be used for its upcoming theme park project in Hyderabad.